 A growing benchmark

-GRESB’s impact can be seen in the continued growth of the GRESB Benchmarks, with more participants joining and submitting their ESG data every year.
-For instance, in 2023, the GRESB Real Estate Benchmark saw a 15% increase in participation globally, compared to 2022, with the most growth in total numbers coming from the Americas region and the largest percentage increase coming from Oceania.
+GRESB’s impact can be seen in the continued growth of the GRESB Benchmarks, with more participants joining and voluntarily submitting their data every year.
+The GRESB Real Estate Benchmark saw a 15% increase in participation globally, compared to 2022, with the most growth in total numbers coming from the Americas region and the largest percentage increase coming from Oceania.
 Similarly, the GRESB Infrastructure Asset Assessment and GRESB Infrastructure Fund Assessment continued their steady growth, with markets like Korea driving a disproportionate share (with 26% year-over-year growth in participation).

-The continued growth of the GRESB Benchmarks and GRESB Scores indicates overall progress across the real assets industry, signaling not only increased ESG reporting practices but also improvement in sustainability outcomes.
+The continued growth of the GRESB Benchmarks and GRESB Scores indicates overall progress across the real assets industry, signaling increased reporting coverage as well as measurable progress on material performance indicators.

 Driving the industry forward